Keyboard shortcuts

 println!("Running version: {}", APP_VERSION);

-// Accessing/modifying static mut requires unsafe block.
+// Accessing/modifying static mut requires an unsafe block.

 unsafe {